 mnn.p

-The mean nearest neighbor distance of 53.7598 feet (check st_crs(crime) to find how we got feet as the units of distance).
+The mean nearest neighbor distance of 8704.552 (check st_crs(tornado) to find how we got meters as the units of distance).

 Hypothesis testing

-The value 53.7598 seems small, indicating that crime clusters.
+The value 8704.552 meters seems small, indicating that tornadoes clusters.
 But, we can formally test this using the Clark and Evan’s R statistic described on OSU page 143.
 The spatstat package has the function clarkevans.test() for calculating this statistic.

 ##